2023 Fulfillment by Amazon (FBA) Review: Costs & Features

 In addition to Seller Support, a seller community forum and online knowledge base are available for users to troubleshoot on their own.

-FBA’s proprietary turnkey integrations are pretty limited, but thanks to its open APIs and enormous popularity, thousands of FBA integrations are readily available through third-party developers.
+FBA’s native integrations are very limited compared to other top order fulfillment companies.
+But, thanks to its open APIs and enormous popularity, thousands of FBA integrations are readily available through third-party developers.

 Plus, FBA directly integrates with certain ecommerce integration service providers, such as WebBee.
 This makes it possible to integrate with any of your necessary tools or platforms quickly and easily—though it may come at an additional cost.